 The ideal cat carrier should also have easy-to-use latches or zippers, according to Bast.
 "You should be able to open the crate easily with one hand."

 "A visual barrier helps your cat feel protected from outside threats," says Bast.
 If you have a rigid carrier cage with a lot of places to look out, can also try covering it with a sheet or towel to help your cat feel secure.

 What is the best way to put a cat into a carrier?

 “Ideally, you should train your cat to become comfortable with their carrier by leaving it out and placing blankets, toys, and treats inside.
 Once your cat forms a positive association with the carrier, you can entice them with treats to willingly enter,” suggests Bast.
 “However, if you have not had a chance to train your cat, or they do not voluntarily enter their carrier, you will have to place them inside."

 Cats commonly resent their carriers due to pain and fear associated with improper loading she says.
 Always handle your cat gently and calmly to prevent panic.
 "When lifting your cat, support their body to avoid causing fear or discomfort.
 Gently lower your cat inside the carrier from above or, if using the side door, guide them in backwards (i.e., rear-end first).
 If your cat struggles, you can wrap them snugly in a towel, slide them inside like a swaddled baby, and then unwrap them.”

 How can I help my cat stay calm in their carrier?

-“Your cat will be comfortable in their carrier if they identify it as an extension of their territory,” notes Jaime.
+“Your cat will be comfortable in their carrier if they identify it as an extension of their territory,” notes Bast.
 “To achieve this, the carrier must be a predictable part of the home and an attractive hangout for your cat."
 Here are her training tips:

 • Place the crate near your cat’s favorite resting spot.